 They informally agreed in 2010 on how to divide their family home, motor vehicles and furniture.

-Husband now wants to include Wife’s Superannuation.
+The Husband now wants to have some of the Wife’s Superannuation.

 NOTE: This case has been published by the Court under a PSEUDONYM, rather than using the real names of the parties.

 Newall & Scarrow FCCA 1422 (4 July 2017)

 NEWALL & SCARROW

 FAMILY LAW – Application for leave to extend time – consideration of principles applicable to exercise of discretion as discussed in Gallo v Dawson HCA 30; (1990) 93 ALR 479 – whether strict application of the rules would cause injustice – whether conduct of the parties relevant – whether the principles of estoppel apply – whether the doctrine of laches is applicable in the circumstances – whether appropriate to exercise discretion in favour of the husband – leave to extend time granted.

 Gallo v Dawson HCA 30; (1990) 93 ALR 479

 Hughes v National Trustees Executors and Agency Co of Australasia Ltd VicRp 27; (1978) VR 257

 Avery v No 2 Public Service Appeal Board (1973) 2 NZLR 86